 The IVA tax in Colombia used to be 16 percent but was increased to 19 percent in February 2017.
-However, if you are a foreign tourist visiting and not residing in Colombia you can get a 100 percent IVA tax refund for many products purchased in Colombia.
+However, if you are a foreign tourist visiting and not residing in Colombia you can get a 100 percent IVA tax refund for many products purchased in Colombia, up to a limit.

 Many countries in Latin America tend to have a VAT.
 Colombia’s 19 percent VAT tax is the same rate as in Chile.
 In Mexico it’s 16 percent, in Peru it’s 18 percent, in Brazil it’s 17 percent but can go as high as 25 percent, in Argentina it’s 21 percent, in Uruguay it’s 22 percent, and in Ecuador it’s 12 percent for standard goods and 15 percent for luxury goods.

 Colombia’s IVA Tax

 Colombia VAT, which is known as the IVA tax, is the country’s main indirect tax, which is collected by DIAN.
 And it is levied at 19 percent on most goods and services sold in Colombia.
 However, there are some things that are exempt from the IVA tax.
 And some things are taxed at lower rates.

-Among items that are taxed at the full 19 percent IVA tax are clothing, personal and household toiletries, cell phones that cost more than 650,000 pesos, movies, airline tickets, appliances, footwear, jewelry, oils, margarine, condiments (spices, sauces and dressings), spare parts for cars and vehicles (except electric ones, which pay only 5%).
+Among items that are taxed at the full 19 percent IVA tax are clothing, personal and household toiletries, cell phones that cost more than 650,000 pesos, movies, airline tickets, appliances, footwear, jewelry, oils, margarine, condiments (spices, sauces and dressings), spare parts for cars and vehicles (except electric ones, which have a 5 percent tax).

 The IVA tax is 14 percent on domestic and imported beers.
 And there is a 5 percent IVA tax on several products such as coffee, sanitary towels, tampons, diapers, toilet paper, bicycles of less than 1,500,000 pesos, among others.

 And for some services the IVA tax is the lower 5 percent including prepaid medicine plans, surgery and hospitalization insurance policies and health insurance policies

 Furthermore, some grocery items such as milk, eggs and fruits and vegetables and several other items are exempt from the IVA tax in Colombia.